Non-financial corporations - statistics on financial assets and liabilities

 The final two figures in this article present information relating to an analysis of financial assets (Figure 10) and financial liabilities (Figure 11) by financial instrument.

 As already shown, across the EU-28 equity and investment fund shares were the principal instrument held by non-financial corporations for both assets and liabilities.
-This pattern was repeated in a majority of the EU Member States in 2017, with equity and investment fund shares accounting for at least half of the total value of the financial assets held by non-financial corporations in Belgium, Denmark, Luxembourg, the Netherlands, Spain, Sweden and France.
-In the Member States where equity and investment fund shares did not record the highest share of total financial assets, it was common to find that the principal instrument was other accounts receivable/payable, the only exceptions being Greece (where more than half of all financial assets were held as currency/deposits) and Malta (where just less than one third of all financial assets were held in the form of loans).
+This pattern was repeated in a majority of the EU Member States in 2018, with equity and investment fund shares accounting for at least half of the total value of the financial assets held by non-financial corporations in Luxembourg, the Netherlands, Spain, Sweden and France.
+In the Member States where equity and investment fund shares did not record the highest share of total financial assets, it was common to find that the principal instrument was other accounts receivable/payable, the only exception being Greece (where more than half of all financial assets were held as currency/deposits).

-In 2017, equity and investment fund shares accounted for the highest share of total financial liabilities of non-financial corporations in all but two of the EU Member States.
-Their share of total financial liabilities rose above 50.0 % in 15 Member States, with shares of more than 60.0 % in Denmark, France and Sweden.
-In Malta, loans were the principal instrument held by non-financial corporations and their share of total financial liabilities was 45.0 %.
-Romania was an exception insofar as it was the only Member State to report that other accounts receivable/payable were the principal liability of non-financial corporations (48.8 % of total financial liabilities in 2017).
+In 2018, equity and investment fund shares accounted for the highest share of total financial liabilities of non-financial corporations in all but two of the EU Member States.
+Their share of total financial liabilities rose above 50.0 % in 14 Member States, with shares of more than 60.0 % in France and Sweden (where the highest share was recorded, 63.3 %).
+In Malta, loans were the principal instrument held by non-financial corporations and their share of total financial liabilities was 41.1 %.
+Romania was an exception insofar as it was the only Member State to report that other accounts receivable/payable were the principal liability of non-financial corporations (47.3 % of total financial liabilities in 2018).

 Source data for tables and graphs